Making Windows 7, Windows 8, Windows 10, and Linux Look Like XP

 Select Your Operating System to Transform

-For Windows users, the first step is to install Classic Shell.
+For Windows users, the first step is to install Open Shell.

-Download and install the latest version of Classic Shell.
-Classic Shell extends custom themes (including our own XP themes) by allowing you to configure and style components NOT affected or styleable by 3rd party themes (such as the start menu layout, the start button icon, the Windows Explorer look and feel, and more).
-Classic Shell is a great supplement to any third party theme.
+Download and install the latest version of Open Shell (mirror download link #1).
+Open Shell (formerly known as Classic Shell) extends custom themes (including our own XP themes) by allowing you to configure and style components NOT affected or styleable by 3rd party themes (such as the start menu layout, the start button icon, the Windows Explorer look and feel, and more).
+Open Shell is a great supplement to any third party theme.
 It will enhance the look of our XP themes that make any version of Windows look like Windows XP.

 (Windows 7 Only): Download and Install UxStyle [New Recommended Way]